-He tried to open it.
+Makki tried to open it.
 The cover didn’t budge.
 He pulled and pushed, turned it around.
 Shook it.
-Something moved inside, but it was securely sealed.
+There was something inside.

 He looked inside.
 He couldn’t see anything, but it smelled horrible, like rotting road kill.
 He turned it up side down to see if something would fall out.
 It didn’t.

 Disappointed he dropped the box on the floor and went upstairs.
 He started cutting some bread.
 He was home alone, and he hated cooking.
 He ate a sandwich, and went into the living room, sat down in front of the TV.
 He felt strange, like if someone was watching him.
 He could hear sounds as well, weird whispering noises.
 Like voices, but they didn’t make any sense.

 He looked around to find the source, but soon he gave up.
 They seemed to come from inside his head.
 Laughing.
 Mocking him.

 As nightfall arrived, the voices got stronger.
 The feeling of being watched as well.
 He sat down by the window, watching the street outside.
 Old Mrs Gandu came walking by, she lived next door and was on her way home.
 The voices started screaming when they saw her.
 Nagging him, pushing him.
 The eyes felt more intense.

 He slept horribly that night.
 He had nightmares.
 He dreamt about the box he had broken, about old Mrs Gandu.
 Horrible, violent scenes that didn’t make any sense.